pakoito/Komprehensions/README.md

 ### Let

 Komprehensions contains functions `doL()` for `let()`.
-Each takes from 2 to 9 `FuncN` each with an increasing number of parameters, and returns an object of the type of the return of the last function.
+Each takes from 2 to 9 function each with an increasing number of parameters, and returns an object of the type of the return of the last function.

 ```java
 fun calculateDoubles(calcParams: Params) =